 While most of us are just getting used to the idea of 3D printing, scientists are already working on technological marvels that operate two dimensions deeper.
-Researchers at the University of Southampton recently announced that they were able to record and retrieve five dimensional digital data using a quartz crystal.
+Researchers at the University of Southampton have succeeded in recording and retrieving five dimensional digital data using a quartz crystal.
 The ‘Superman’ memory crystal is a futuristic storage technique with unprecedented features – including a 360 terabyte per disc data capacity, thermal stability up to 1000°C and a practically unlimited lifetime.

 We’ve all seen those sci-fi movies where a gorgeous alien shoves a pointy crystal into some mega computer and the world is saved.
 Well, it appears that sci-fi has now become sci-reality.
 Although it probably won’t save the human world, the researchers working on the ‘Superman’ memory crystal say it will most definitely stick around to share a record of our race with whatever beings excavate the remains of our civilization.